dbrattli/Expression/notebooks/01 - Introduction.md

 Another aspect of functional programming is the concept of pure functions.
 A pure function is a function where the same input always gives the same output .
 Pure functions are  important for several reasons:

-- Pure functions are deteministic
+- Pure functions are deterministic
 - Pure function can be unit-tested
-- Pure functions are thread safe
+- Pure functions are thread-safe
 - Pure functions can be memoized
 - Pure functions lowers the cognitive load.
 I.e they can be reasoned about.
 - Pure functions have no side-effects